wp-plugins/sf-move-login/readme.txt

 Yep!
 The plugin must be activated from your network.
+Note 1: this plugin deals only with `wp-login.php`, not with `wp-signup.php` nor with `wp-activate.php` (yet).
+That means **http://example.com/register** will still redirect to **http://example.com/wp-signup.php**.
+I think this will be the next step though, but no ETA.
+Note 2: if users/sites registrations are open, you shouldn't use this plugin yet.
+There are some places where the log in address is hard coded and not filterable.
+A [bug ticket](https://core.trac.wordpress.org/ticket/31495 "Always use 'login' as $scheme parameter for "login-ish" URLs, and other inconsistencies") is open.

 = Requirements =

 * See some important informations in the "Installation" tab (I mean it).
 * Should work on IIS7+ servers but not tested (I guess you should probably save a copy of your `web.config` file before the plugin activation).
-* For nginx servers, the rewrite rules are not written automatically of course, but provided as information.
+* For nginx servers, the rewrite rules are not written automatically of course, but they are provided as information in the plugin settings page.

 == Installation ==